danielvicentini/socialdistance/README.md

 ### Commands available for All users

 * Help:  Will provided the known commands for the users depending of his/her role (regular or admin)
+* Report Best Days to go to office: this option will tell user what is the best days to go to a room at the office.
+Users will provide a past day information where bot will use to generate a data block to compute days of week with lowest Occupancy.
+Example - past 15 days.

 ### Commands available for Admin Users